CardboardTurtle/Cardboard-awesomewm/README.md

 1. install awesomewm
 2. make directory ~/.config/awesome
 3. put rc.lua in there

 done.

-for help understanding what keybindings are press super+s. thats it. not very fancy it does contain some of my wallpapers.
+for help press super+s.

+it does contain some of my wallpapers, you don't need to download that folder if you don't want to, its just eight megs of images.

 NOTE: at the bottom it disables some input things like trackpad and mouse acceleration for whatever is id 12 (the mouse in my case) just delete the xinput lines to disable.
 DEPENDENCIES: